Grammar School Test – Complete Parents’ Guide on the 11+ Exam for Grammar School Entry

 Non-verbal reasoning tests spatial awareness, pattern-spotting ability, and logical skills.

 How to Prepare for the 11+ Exam?

 They may need only a few weeks of special classes to prepare for all testing areas that the 11+ exam includes, but they also may need even longer, up to a few months.
-Working with the parents at home is equally important after these tuition classes.
+Working with the parents at home is equally essential after these tuition classes.

-If your child is taking private lessons, their tutor will be practicing types of questions as found in the 11+ papers.
+If your child is taking private lessons, their tutor will be practising types of questions as found in the 11+ papers.
 This way, they can best prepare your child in developing the technique and confidence to sit through a few hours of the actual 11+ exam.

 What if Your Child Fails the 11+ Exam?

 There are two options if your child does not pass the 11+ as expected.
 Namely, the parents can submit an appeal at the grammar school and have the decision revalued, or they can register their child for a later selection, at 12+ or 13+.